Omer Bese

 I speak policy;

 So I wonder why the split incentive problem (where the person who pays for an upgrade isn't the person who benefits) still paralyzes entire sectors.
 Renters, tenants, landlords, utilities: everyone points at someone else.
 And since none of the individuals are gaining, whole society loses.
-But when you look at the world you can find tried and done answers to your problems for example Sweden solved it with "Warm Rent."
+But when you look at the world you can find tried and done answers: Sweden solved it with "Warm Rent."
 The U.S. hasn't even tried.
 The policy fix often exists; the political will doesn't.

 I speak legal;